-A civil marriage or a civil partnership is a non-religious ceremony performed by 2 registrars.
+A civil marriage or a civil partnership is a non-religious ceremony performed by two registrars.

 If you book your ceremony at Mayfair Library or the Old Marylebone Town Hall, the attendance of the registrars will be booked for you.

-If you choose to book your ceremony at one of the other approved venues in Westminster, you'll need to separately book 2 registrars to attend the venue for which there is an additional charge.
+If you choose to book your ceremony at one of the other approved venues in Westminster, you will need to pay a fee for the registrars' attendance which is separate from the venue hire fee.